 What are the important factors that play a role in learning how to sing?

-I’ve broken down the most important factors and components in learning to sing and as you can see these factors are not age-specific.
+I’ve broken down the most important factors and components in learning to sing, and as you can see, these factors are not age-specific.

 Learning to sing requires consistency no matter your age

 Consistency is the key to learning to do anything well.
-If you do something over and over again you get experienced at doing it.
-You can create and develop a deep level of understanding for a skill if you consistently do it day after day.
+If you do something over and over again, you get experienced at doing it.
+You can create and develop a deep understanding of a skill if you consistently do it day after day.
 You then get to understand what you are doing wrong and how you can do it better.
 This is because the brain is very good at problem-solving.
 Subconsciously your brain will take control of your actions and push you in the right direction if you understand and know what you are supposed to be doing and how to do it correctly.
 Eventually, with consistency, you will gradually get better.

 Learning to sing requires motivation no matter your age

 Keeping yourself motivated to sing is key in learning to sing no matter your age.
 When you start, you might think that you sound horrible, and this is the most common reason people stop singing in the first place.
 They say they are tone-deaf and can’t sing to save their life.
 However, you need to keep yourself motivated because if you do this, then the previous factor of consistency falls into play.